yjose/elazizi.com/blog/2018-09-21/index.md

 ---
 date: "2018-09-21"
-title: "React Native The missing piece "
+title: "The missing piece in the beginner’s guides : React Native"
 category: "react"
 ---